 Richard is an Assistant Clinical Professor of Emergency Medicine at UCSF.
-He is board certified and performed his residency training in Emergency Medicine at the University of California, San Francisco at Fresno.
+He is board certified and residency trained in Emergency Medicine from the University of California, San Francisco at Fresno.
 While a resident he was Chief Resident and won the Intern of the Year award.

 He attended the Honors College at the University of Illinois at Chicago and won several student research awards.

-Richard is 44 years old.
+Richard is 45 years old.
 He lives in Fresno, California.
-He is the Chief Stadium Physician for Fresno State Bulldog football and men’s basketball home games.
-He loves his family.
+He is the Chief Stadium Physician for Fresno State Bulldog football home games.
 He lives with his wife (a surgeon) and two daughters (ages 7 and 9).
-They have 7 chickens and 1 dog.
+They have 9 backyard chickens and 1 German Shephard.

 You can reach him at: firstname.lastname@example.org